sleeyax/voltra/README.md

 - [ ] [Add marketplace](#add-marketplace)

 ### Add marketplace
-You can request a new marketplace to be added by [creating an issue](https://github.com/sleeyax/go-crypto-volatility-trading-bot/issues/new) on this repository.
+You can request a new marketplace to be supported by [creating an issue](https://github.com/sleeyax/go-crypto-volatility-trading-bot/issues/new) on this repository.

 If you're a developer, you can easily add support for a new marketplace by implementing the `Market` interface [here](https://github.com/sleeyax/go-crypto-volatility-trading-bot/blob/main/internal/market/market.go).
 See the [Binance](https://github.com/sleeyax/go-crypto-volatility-trading-bot/blob/main/internal/market/binance.go) implementation as an example.
 Comment on the relevant issue if you need help.